From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

-\textbf{Population size affects language similarity and interchangeability [\emph{ScoreG}-FC].} \autoref{fig:ic_vs_pop} shows that IC quickly saturates to nearly 1.0 for XP agents once the population size exceeds 2.
+\textbf{Population size affects language similarity and interchangeability [\emph{ScoreG}-FC].} We observed that a population of three agents can develop a shared, interchangeable language.
+We now ask whether this effect persists as the population size increases. \autoref{fig:ic_vs_pop} shows that IC quickly saturates to nearly 1.0 for XP agents once the population size exceeds 2.
 This indicates that agents can understand their own messages.
 For XP+SP agents, IC reaches the maximum level across $N_{\text{pop}}\geq 2$.
-This indicates that SP encourages language interchangeability.
 As shown in \autoref{fig:ls_vs_pop}, for XP agents, LS increases sharply from size 2 to 3, then gradually plateaus, indicating that training with multiple partners encourages the emergence of a shared protocol.
 XP+SP agents, in contrast, show consistently high LS across all population sizes.
 This suggests that self-play helps promote consistent, shared communication protocols within a population.
 Together, these results suggest that both self-play and population diversity contribute to the emergence of interchangeable and shared communication.
 Unlike our findings, prior work \cite{kim2021emergent} reported that larger population sizes reduce language similarity, as listeners adapt to multiple speaker-specific languages.
-However, this discrepancy may stem from their unidirectional communication setup and centralized agent training, resulting in different optimal solutions than ours.
+This discrepancy may stem from their unidirectional communication and centralized training, resulting in different optimal solutions.